-Accountancy and Computer Information Systems majors should refer to their specific requirements under the "School of Accountancy and Information Management," page 163, which lists variations in the skill courses.
+Accountancy and Computer Information Systems majors should refer to their specific requirements under the "School of Accountancy," page 173, and the "Department of Information Systems," page 179, which list variations in the skill courses.

 Completion of lower-division requirements does not ensure acceptance to the upper-division professional program.
 Prebusiness students are not allowed to register for 300- and 400-level business courses.